 Cambridge Street Aid

-The Cambridge Street Aid Fund offers grants of up to £750 to help homeless or vulnerably housed people in Cambridge City to find and sustain accommodation and employment.
+The Street Aid Fund offers grants of up to £750 to help homeless or vulnerably housed people in Cambridge City to find and sustain accommodation and employment or otherwise make changes in their lives which will help them avoid returning to the streets.

-Requests for a long list of items will not be favoured - applicants are invited to prioritise and only seek funds for high priority essentials.
-The request must be for a person that is a resident of, or has links to, Cambridge City
+The request must be for a person that is a resident of, or has links to, Cambridge City.

 Referring agents should apply on the application form.
 There is no set deadline for applications and they can be submitted at any time.
-Requests for up to £250 will be considered within 7-10 days.
-Requests for over £250 will take at least 2-3 weeks.
-Applicants should allow at least 3 weeks before chasing up on their applications.
+Requests will be considered within 25 days.
+Applicants should allow at least 4 weeks before chasing up on their applications.

 "On the 26th of October 2015 I became homeless after a disagreement with my family, I then lived in a tent in a wood… After about 10 months of trying to survive outside I thought to myself things are not getting better I’m just surviving not living, so I went to Cambridge City Council for help and a team for young adults helped me get in touch with Town Hall Lettings which is a letting agency that helped me get a room in a house in Chittering, Cambridge.